|Anderson Dance Pavilion

 The fountain mirrors in its tripartite facade the historical 1915 Livestock Exchange Building formerly located in the Sioux City Stockyards.
 The fountain’s four over-flow basins and the hexagon shape of the outer pool are taken from elements found in the Woodbury County Courthouse.

 Sculpt Siouxland is a year-long exhibit displaying sculptures from local and national artists.
-This exhibit is free to the public and displayed along Fourth Street in Downtown.
+This exhibit is free to the public and displayed along the sidewalks in Downtown.

 Free, Fun and Fabulous!
 The Sioux City Art Center with its contemporary architecture welcomes visitors with its elegant three-story glass atrium accented with a floor featuring a labyrinth fashioned from terrazzo tile.
 Two of its five galleries are dedicated to featuring selections from its permanent collection of over 900 works including a Grant Wood mural.
 Throughout the year, other gallery space showcases touring exhibits of works by artists with international, national and regional reputations.
 The children’s Junior League Hands-On!
 Gallery offers a fun atmosphere for children to explore basic elements of art through interactive stations.
 Contributions appreciated.